 An undertone spiced with a touch of earthy ginger and a rather larger amount of lemongrass.
 As well as enough red chilli to provide me with a low medium

-in the upper back of the mouth.
+heat in the upper back of the mouth.
 Sharp but welcome, in how it cuts through the sweetness.

 This jelly is definitely going to go well with savoury foods, as its makers suggest, like seafood, pork, stir-fry or spring rolls.
 Yet it lacks any savoury notes, itself.
 Which is unusual for a pepper preserve.